GoIntegro/hateoas-bundle/README.md

 ## Validation

 Default validation is handled by [Symfony's Validator Component](http://symfony.com/doc/current/book/validation.html), so you can configure basic validation right on your entities.

+Also, you can extend the validator by [writing your own constraints](http://symfony.com/doc/current/cookbook/validation/custom_constraint.html).

+Since [constraints can be services](http://symfony.com/doc/current/cookbook/validation/custom_constraint.html#constraint-validators-with-dependencies), this means that you are probably not going to need to create custom builders or mutators.

+Violations of the [unique entity constraint](http://symfony.com/doc/current/reference/constraints/UniqueEntity.html) ultimately result in a [409 HTTP response status](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.10), *conflict*. :fire:

+> JSON-API requires 409 to only be used when attempting to create [a relationship that already exists](http://jsonapi.org/format/#crud-updating-responses).
+We are expanding its application to include any instance in which validation fails due to a conflict with another resource.

+If you'd like to create a custom constraint in which a violation is taken to mean conflict between resources, just have it implement `GoIntegro\Bundle\HateoasBundle\Entity\Validation\ConflictConstraintInterface`.

 ## Transactions